-Required unless int\file is in HDF5 format.
-If specified, then electrons must be specified..
+Optional.
+If specified, then electrons must be specified.

 Set the spin polarisation of the system in units of electron spin (i.e. a single electron can take values 1 or -1).
+If not provided, the value in the FCIDUMP file is used.

-sym type: integer.
+sym type: integer or string.